-- This is the largest interview study of European DSD professionals to date. - The analytic method used enables identification of health professionals' strategies for managing a persistent dilemma in relation to DSD healthcare. - There could be selection bias in the event that only those health professionals questioning elective surgical intervention volunteered to participate. - The implications of this study speak directly to the latest consensus about treatment practices.
+- ► This is the largest interview study of European diverse sex development (DSD) professionals to date. - The analytic method used enables identification of strategies of health professionals (HPs) for managing a persistent dilemma in relation to DSD healthcare. - There could be selection bias in the event that only those HPs questioning elective surgical intervention volunteered to participate. - The implications of this study speak directly to the latest consensus about treatment practices.

-Terms such as intersex, disorders or differences of sex development and diverse sex development (DSD)1 are used to refer to a group of genetic conditions where the combination of chromosomal, gonadal and genital sex characteristics does not map clearly onto the social categories of female or male.
-Some DSD conditions are associated with so called ambiguous genitalia, such as when the clitoris-penis is deemed too large or too small, depending on the gender assigned to the child.
+sex characteristics does not map clearly onto the social categories of female or male.
+Some DSD conditions are associated with so-called ambiguous genitalia, such as when the clitoris-penis is deemed too large or too small, depending on the gender assigned to

 Gender assignment in these scenarios is complex and taxing.
-It takes account of the (preferably genetic) diagnosis, reproductive and sex anatomy, surgical options, fertility potential, exposure to prenatal androgens, and parental preferences.^{2,3} From the late 1950s, in an era when the clitoris was not labelled as part of the human body in editions of Gray's Anatomy, removal of all or part of the clitoris became a standard intervention for female assigned children with ambiguous genitalia.
+It takes account of the (preferably genetic) diagnosis, reproductive and sex anatomy, surgical options, fertility potential, exposure to prenatal androgens and parental preferences.
+From the late 1950s, in an era when the clitoris was not 9 labelled as part of the human body in editions of Grey's Anatomy, removal of all or part of the clitoris became a standard intervention for female-assigned children with ambiguous genitalia.
 Techniques have evolved from clitoredectomy (amputation of the clitoris) to clitoral recession (pleating together the erectile tissue to shorten the clitoris) and clitoral reduction (removal of the erectile tissue while attempting to preserve the nerve and blood vessels).4

 Infants and children cannot consent to surgery.
-Parental consent is usually predicated on the assumption that surgery will stabilise gender identity, prevent any negative psychosocial consequences of growing up with a larger clitoris, and offer the adult normality in sexuality and relationships.5-8
+Parental consent is usually predicated on the assumption that surgery will stabilise gender identity, prevent any negative psychosocial consequences of growing up with a larger clitoris and offer the adult normality in sexuality and relationships.5-8

-Thus far, providers of childhood feminising genital surgery have reported only short term outcomes and not the intended lifelong benefits.9 Attempts to review surgical outcomes are limited by small sample sizes, diverse surgical techniques, and high attrition rates.
-Reviews of surgical outcomes are also limited by the subjective nature of any evaluation of genital appearance.
-Without longitudinal evidence, it remains a leap of faith to extrapolate from
+Thus far, providers of childhood feminising genital surgery have reported only short-term outcomes and not the intended lifelong benefits.
+Attempts to review surgical outcomes are limited by small sample sizes, diverse surgical techniques and high attrition rates.
+Surgical evidence is further limited by the subjective nature of any evaluation of genital appearance.
+Without longitudinal evidence, it remains a leap of faith to extrapolate from childhood outcomes that satisfy paediatricians to outcomes that satisfy the postpubertal, sexually active adults who underwent childhood clitoral surgery.

-In a landmark report based on 44 women who had undergone a 'one stage' childhood feminising genitoplasty, almost all of the participants had already undergone multiple genital operations and were in need of further surgery still.10 Subsequent research has identified an association between clitoral surgery and inorgasmia11 and loss of clitoral sensitivity.12 In the most recent study of its kind, many adults expressed dissatisfaction with outcomes of their childhood surgery.13 These reports suggest that clitoral surgery is not achieving the intended long-term psychosocial and psychosexual goals.
-Furthermore, trauma and shame from multiple genital examinations and operations is a key theme in survivor stories.14
+In a landmark report based on 44 women who had undergone a 'one-stage' childhood feminising genito-plasty, almost all of the participants had already undergone multiple genital operations and were still in need of further surgery.
+Subsequent research has identified an association between clitoral surgery and inorgasmia and loss of clitoral sensitivity.
+In the most recent study of its kind, many adults expressed dissatisfaction with outcomes of their childhood surgery.
+These reports suggest that clitoral surgery is not achieving the intended long-term psychosocial and psychosexual goals.
+Furthermore, trauma and shame from multiple genital examinations and operations are a key theme in survivor stories.